 Using square wood poles for walkways adds a natural effect wherever it is placed.
 Therefore, if you are planning your garden design and you’re looking for materials to add walkways to your garden, we recommend using treated timber.

 CCA Treated Timber is resistant to harsh weather conditions and insect attack.
 Consequently, it is ideal for use as a jetty, deck and various other walkways.
 Although the timber is treated, it can still be sealed with any paint color of your choosing.
 Painting the treated timber will not decrease the effectiveness of the treatment.
 As a result, you have free reign over the look and feel of your project, whether you are looking for a shiny finished look or a rustic natural look.

-A jungle gym needs to be constructed of strong, treated timber to ensure the safety of your children.
-When using timber that is not treated, you compromise the structural integrity of the jungle gym.
-Consequently, the wood will be attacked by insects, and the wood will start rotting away due to harsh weather conditions.
+When constructing a jungle gym, you need to use strong, treated timber to ensure the safety of your children.
+Otherwise, you compromise the structural integrity of the jungle gym, and insects will attack the wood, leading to it rotting away due to harsh weather conditions.

 Square Cut Wood Poles are frequently used in the construction of jungle gyms due to their strength and reliability.

 Where can I get Square-cut Wood Poles in South Africa?

 When looking for a supplier of Treated Timber, you need to ask the following questions:

 - Is the timber SABS (South African Bureau of Standards) approved?

 - Is the timber NRCS ( National Regulator for Compulsory Specifications) approved?

 These questions are vital, as these are an indication of the quality of the treated timber.
 All suppliers are required to adhere to the regulations of the above-mentioned boards.
 Buying from suppliers who are not adhering to these rules can have disastrous consequences.